-The sacramental registers are to be stored in a locked place, preferably one which is fire-proof or fire-resistant.
+If a register is beyond repair, the records may be transferred to a new register.
+The original is to be retained in as safe a condition as preferably one which is fire-proof or fire-resistant.
 They may be removed only by authorized personnel and only for legitimate purposes.
 The registers may never be taken off the parish premises except for microfilming or electronic storage by the Archdiocese.